davidalvarezr/memos/Vim.md

 ## Motions

 Motions is an event that moves the cursor to a different position.
-Motions can be preceded by a number `n`, which will repest the motion `n` times.
+Motions can be preceded by a number `n`, which will repeat the motion `n` times.

 ### Basic motions